Communications workshop (without the boring PowerPoint stuff)

 - … and then breaking news throws everything out of the window.

 This course offers more than the buzz of a TV newsroom.
-It can transform internal communication, strengthen team relationships and turbo-charge productivity.
+It can transform internal and external communication, strengthen team relationships and turbo-charge productivity.

 The workshop will be customised to fit your organisation.
 It could be the quick hit adrenaline of a 60-minute session, a half day or a whole day of training.